Effects of Reciprocal Rewarding on the Evolution of Cooperation in Voluntary Social Dilemmas

 In addition, we also find that there is a condition for loner to make the system fall into the three-strategy cyclic dominance, that is, the payoff of loner can not be too small or too large, which will destroy the situation of cyclic dominance.
 With regard to these results, it is strongly unveiled that reciprocal rewarding has a positive role to resolve the social dilemmas in the evolution of cooperation.

-X. Li, M. Perc, H. Wang, C. Xia, Effects of Reciprocal Rewarding on the Evolution of Cooperation in Voluntary Social Dilemmas, Front.
-Phys.
-7 125 (2019)
+X. Li, M. Perc, H. Wang, C. Xia, Effects of Reciprocal Rewarding on the Evolution of Cooperation in Voluntary Social Dilemmas, Frontiers in Physics 7 (125) (2019)